Open-Systems-Pharmacology/Suite/CODING_STANDARDS_R.md

 # Naming Convention

 Use meaningful and understandable names.
-Code should read as a story and only some well known abbreviations (such as pk) should be used
+Code should read as a story and only some well known abbreviations (such as pk) should be used.

 ## Files